Math-Study-Dev/info/README.md

-# info
+# Info
-info pages for my repos
+This page hosts info pages for my repos!